Vici37/cr-source-typer/README.md

 * A `filename:line_number` format - only add typing to the definition on this line
 * A `filename:line_number:column_number` format - only add typing to a definition where the character `d` is on this line / column (unlikely to be used, but there it is)

-Providing 0 definition locators is the same as providing the current directory listing.
+Providing 0 definition locators is the same as providing either the 'src' directory (if it exists) or the current directory (if it doesn't).
+Trying to type the 'lib' directory can lead to a bad time.

 Assume there's a local file `hello.cr` with contents: